 Other contributors who made this possible are John Pierre designer of the layout, Hollenbeck Excavation, Eagle Aerie #3396, Adams County Economic Development Council, City of Othello, Avista and Community Volunteers.
 This was truly a community effort and the result is a beautiful representation of the area in and around the Columbia Basin.

-Fifteen million years ago, the Pacific Northwest was considerably different.
+Fifteen million years ago, the Pacific Northwest was considerably different from now.
 Although the Cascade Mountains were formed and the Rocky Mountains were in place, the climate was wet and warm.
-Between the mountain ranges, there appears to have been a large tropical bay extending from the Pacific Ocean covering much of eastern Washington and Oregon.
-This inlet was an ocean body about two miles deep with the Othello area being over the deepest part.
+Between the mountain ranges, there was a large tropical bay extending from the Pacific Ocean covering much of eastern Washington and Oregon.
+This inlet was an ocean body about two miles deep with the Othello area being at the deepest part.
 Most animals, now in the tropical parts of the world, lived in this region and it was relatively peaceful and quiet in geological terms until suddenly a large fissure in the earth’s crust opened up and a huge river of very hot liquid lava flowed from the eastern Oregon area filling the tropical bay with watery lava so fast that the water boiled away and the lava engulfed any vegetation that existed.
 These huge lava fissures flowed off and on for millions of years ranging from a few feet to a few hundred feet thick with levels of weathered rock, blowing dust, soil and plant life ranging from a few inches to a few feet thick in between the flows.
 This first series of great flows were called the Grand Ronde Basalt Flows and are about 9,000 feet thick.

 As the lava flows ended approximately two million years ago, a dry period began, which created dust storms unequaled in known history.
 These dust storms dumped top soil over the lava flows making, in some cases, 400 feet of top soil in the Palouse area (the area east of Othello is 100 ft. thick).
 At the same time, great pressures existed on the crust from the north to the south buckling the basalt creating the Frenchman Hills, Saddle Mountains, Yakima and Rattlesnake Hills running east to west through the basin area.

 After a million years of dust storms, the ice ages began about 200,000 years ago and ended about 10,000 years ago.
-Throughout this time ice flows repeatedly came down to the Columbia River and then retreated creating a series of torrential floods, the largest ones known on earth.
+Throughout this time, ice flows repeatedly came down to the Columbia River and then retreated, creating a series of torrential floods, the largest ones known on earth.
 These torrential floods washed out the topsoil and dug into the heavily fractured basalt rock throughout the eastern Washington area exposing the history of the area for the last 10 million years.
 It is possible that the last flood, 10,000 years ago, is what killed and buried the recently discovered “Kennewick man”.

 Since the last flood, the Columbia Basin has not changed much.
 Approximately 400 years ago, there was a massive 8.5 - 9.0 earthquake, which may have caused the Saddle Mountain landslides and possibly the 500 ft. vertical fault found south of Royal City in the hillside.
 Two hundred years ago Lewis and Clark first saw the basalt cliffs cut by the Snake and Columbia Rivers.
-One hundred years ago Othello was located on top of the worlds largest lava flow and on the edge of what was once a flood lake blocked by the Saddle Mountains and forced to flow west through the Crab Creek Coulee and south through Scootney Springs Coulee leaving wind blown top soil east of Othello, mostly unscarred from the torrential flooding.
+One hundred years ago Othello was located on top of the world's largest lava flow and on the edge of what was once a flood lake blocked by the Saddle Mountains and forced to flow west through the Crab Creek Coulee and south through Scootney Springs Coulee leaving wind blown top soil east of Othello, mostly unscarred from the torrential flooding.
 West of Othello is Drumheller Channels National Natural Landmark consisting of 44,906 acres, and preserving physical evidence of this geological history.

 For more geological information, contact the U.S. Fish and Wildlife Service www.fws.gov